HMS Venturer (P68): Action of 9 February 1945

 On 6 February 1945, U-864 passed through the Fedje area without being detected, but on 9 February Venturer heard U-864's engine noise.
 Launders had decided not to use ASDIC since it would betray his position and spotted the U-boat's periscope as her captain looked for his escort.
 In an unusually long engagement for a submarine, and in a situation for which neither crew had been trained, Launders waited 45 minutes after first contact before going to action stations.
 Launders was waiting for U-864 to surface and thus present an easier target.
 Upon realising they were being followed by the British submarine and that their escort had still not arrived, U-864 zig-zagged underwater in attempted evasive manoeuvres, with each submarine occasionally risking raising her periscope.

-Venturer had only eight torpedoes as opposed to the 22 carried by U-864.
+Venturer had eight torpedoes.
+U-864 could carry up to 22 torpedoes but due to the nature of the trip (transport to Japan) she did only hold 4 torpedoes at time of action.
 After three hours Launders decided to make a prediction of U-864's zig-zag and released a spread of his torpedoes into its predicted course.
 This manual computation of a firing solution against a three-dimensionally manoeuvring target was the first occasion on which techniques were used and became the basis of modern computer-based torpedo targeting systems.
 Prior to this attack, no target had been sunk by torpedo where the firing ship had to consider the target's position in three-dimensional terms, where the depth of the target was variable and not a fixed value.
 The computation thus differs fundamentally from those performed by analogue torpedo fire-control computers which regarded the target in strictly 2D terms with a constant depth determined by the target's draught.

 The torpedoes were released in 17-second intervals beginning at 12:12, and all taking four minutes to reach their target.
 Launders then dived Venturer suddenly to evade any retaliation.
 U-864 heard the torpedoes coming, dived deeper, and turned away to avoid them.
 The first three torpedoes were avoided, but U-864 unknowingly steered into the path of the fourth.
 Exploding, U-864 split in two, and sank with all hands coming to rest more than 150 m below the surface.
 Launders was awarded a bar to his DSO for this action.